michelled/weavly.org/src/learn.md

 headerBg: yellow-85
 title: Learn
 subtitle: Here you can find tools and resources for anyone who likes to learn to code.
-Beginners, learners, parents, and teachers can explore many activities to find a place to start.
+Learners, parents, and teachers can explore many activities to find a place to start.
 activitiesSection:
   title: Activities at Home
   cards: